Both are of Malayali descent. They have the same name. John Abraham.

 John Abraham ((11 August 1937 – 31 May 1987) studied filmmaking at FTII, Pune in the 1960s, under the tutelage of Ritwik Ghatak and of Mani Kaul, whom he assisted on Uski Roti (1969).
 He then moved to Madras, where he made his first feature Vidyarthikale Ithile Ithile (1971, Malayalam).

 He followed it with Agraharathil Kazhuthai (1977, Tamil), Cheriachante Krurakrithyangal (1979,Malayalam) and Amma Ariyan (1986, Malayalam).

 The National Award winning film Agraharathil Kazhuthai is considered a classic.
-In this satirical film, a donkey strays into a village of upper cast Brahmins and becomes the talking point and the lead character of the film.
+In this satirical film, a donkey strays into a village of upper caste Brahmins and becomes the talking point and the lead character of the film.
 The then Kerala Government stopped the film from being screened on Doordarshan as bigots rallied to have the film banned.
 The Sunday Indian called it a “hard-hitting satire on Brahaminical bigotry and superstition.”
-Agraharathil Kazhuthai is listed among the 100 Greatest Indian Films of all time by IBN Live's 2013 poll.
+Agraharathil Kazhuthai is listed among the 100 Greatest Indian Films of all time by IBN Live’s 2013 poll.

 Another film that has a cult following is Amma Ariyan.
 The British Film Institute features Amma Ariyan in their list of Ten Best Indian movies ever made.